Drought refuge: Importance of Refuge Connectivity

 Drought leads to a shift in refuge spacing and connections at different spatial and temporal scales.
 Droughts disrupt hydrological connectivity and impact resident species through loss of water and flow from drying, habitat reduction, and reconfiguration.
 Delivery of water is restricted to areas within a stream network.
 Habitat patches engineered by members of community serve as refuges that are crucial for other members.
 Trails and ponds dug by certain species, like alligators, allow for dispersal into refuges.
-Hydrolic exchange provides movement of water, nutrients, and organisms into a refuge.
+Hydraulic exchange provides movement of water, nutrients, and organisms into a refuge.
 Populations of sessile organisms, like flora and fauna in perennial water refuges, cannot persist indefinitely without hydrological connections among refuges.
 Mobile organisms, like fish, will move into a refugia if there are no barriers, like physical obstructions (ex: dams, isolated pools), biotic factors (ex: predation, competition), and physicochemical factors (ex: low dissolved oxygen levels).

 During smaller scale, shorter term disturbances, populations within refuges are not necessarily cut off from those in other refuges or those in other undisturbed landscapes, and so genetic exchange can still occur, or will occur during parts of the life cycle not constrained by the disturbance.
 Under those circumstances, the survival of a species is unlikely to depend upon a single refuge.
 Recovery processes need to restore connectivity, so that migration can occur from refuges to new patches of habitat.
 Perennially flowing streams may act as drought refuges for neighboring streams, even if they are not hydro logically connected to them.
 Refugees must be connected hydrologically at the appropriate times.
 For insects, refuges on one stream may support recolonization on adjacent streams that are not hydro logically connected, which may also necessitate conservation planning across catchment boundaries.

 The drought from 1996 until 2009 had a great impact on the Murray-Darling Basin, in Northern Australia (Murphy and Timbal 2007; Umenhofer et al. 2009).
 When this drought occurred, it dried the wetlands and water storages (the drought refuge).
 For many species of birds and fish, the refuge is the only freshwater available.
 The body of water serves as food and shelter; therefore, it must be conserved.
 Drought refuges are likely to sustain biodiversity over larger spatial scales such as groups of streams or whole drainage networks.
 Chester, E. T. and Robson, B. J. (2011), Drought refuges, spatial scale and recolonization by invertebrates in non-perennial streams.
 Freshwater Biology, 56: 2094–2104.